medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 #### 2.6.3 General Narrative Text Rules

-* All resources in a MedComMessingMessage contains a Narrative Text defined by the [resource].Text element
+* All resources in a MedComMessagingMessage contains a Narrative Text defined by the [resource].Text element
 * The Narrative Text **SHALL** have a status with value "extensions".
 Extensions means that the contents of the narrative are entirely generated from the core elements in the content and some of the content is generated from extensions.
 * The narrative **SHALL** reflect the impact of all modifier extensions.